 Similarly, the same study found that polyphenol was highly concentrated in Cilantro leaves and that these compounds act as natural cleansing agents.

-These active ingredients have antibacterial and anti-inflammatory effects that help treat the fatty liver by clearing its fat and necrosis and ensuring proper functioning of the liver.
+These active ingredients have antibacterial and anti-inflammatory effects that help treat the fatty liver by clearing its fat and necrosis.

+It ensures the proper functioning of the liver.
 Thus, incorporating Cilantro into your diet may benefit people treating fatty liver.

 Health Considerations to Keep in Mind

-Some people may find its taste a little “soapy” distasteful and its smell pungent.
-In rare cases, a few people may have skin irritation too.
+Every plant has its practical value, sometimes with a few drawbacks, like people finding its taste a little “soapy” and its smell pungent and in rare cases, a few may have skin irritation too.

-Consuming Cilantro in small amounts, such as 1-2 tablespoons daily, will be safe enough for you.
+Nevertheless, consuming Cilantro in small amounts, such as 1-2 tablespoons daily, will be safe enough for you.

 How to Eat Cilantro Plant?

+The secret is enjoying yourself while exploring how Cilantro can liven up a dish.
 Drinking Cilantro is one of the simplest ways to reap its benefits.

 You can make tea using this method with any herbs.
 Let’s see the detailed recipe here.